deeheber/headless-claude-on-aws/README.md

 ### Why CodeBuild, not Lambda

 Honestly: Lambda's 15-minute timeout gets cited a lot, but it isn't the binding constraint here.
-The longest investigation I've watched run was around 7 minutes.
+In practice the runs I've watched finish well under that ceiling.
 The bigger friction is everywhere else:

 - **No real shell out of the box.** The buildspec leans on `bash` with `pipefail`, `jq`, `gh`, `python3`, `npm install -g @anthropic-ai/claude-code`, and `uvx` for the MCP proxy.
 In Lambda I'd have to bake all of that into a container image and rebuild it every time a tool version bumped.
-CodeBuild's `aws/codebuild/standard:8.0` image ships with everything, and `runtime-versions: nodejs: 24, python: 3.13` is a one-line version pin.
+CodeBuild's `aws/codebuild/standard:8.0` image ships with everything.
-- **MCP servers are stdio subprocesses.** Lambda allows subprocesses but caps you at 1,024 processes and 1,024 file descriptors ([Lambda quotas](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)).
+- **MCP servers are stdio subprocesses.** Standard Lambda allows subprocesses but caps you at 1,024 processes and 1,024 file descriptors ([Lambda quotas](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)); Lambda Managed Instances raises these.
 In Lambda you'd also need to bake the MCP proxy into a container image or pay a cold-start fetch on every invocation.
 In CodeBuild it's a one-line `uv tool install`.
 - **Live log streaming is built in.** Stream-JSON output from Claude lands as live log lines you can `aws logs tail --follow` or watch in the CodeBuild console.
 Lambda batches its log output, so you don't get the same per-event view as the agent works.
 - **The mental model fits.** CodeBuild's idiom is "clone source, run a script, post somewhere."
 That *is* the investigator.
 Lambda inverts the lifecycle: the function is the long-lived artifact and the source is baked in at deploy time, so iterating on the prompt or buildspec equivalent means a redeploy instead of a git push.
-- **Familiarity is a real engineering trade-off.** I knew CodeBuild well, and time-to-working-prototype was the priority.
-Picking the stack you already understand is a legitimate call, especially for an internal tool with a small audience.
+- **Familiarity is an engineering trade-off.** I knew CodeBuild well and time-to-working-prototype was the priority.

 ### Why not Fargate